puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_variables.markdown

 ### Facts

-Each node submits a very large number of [facts][] (as discovered by [Facter][]) when requesting its catalog, and all of them are available as top-scope variables in your manifests.
+Each node submits a very large number of [facts][] (as discovered by [Facter][]) when requesting its [catalog][], and all of them are available as top-scope variables in your manifests.
 In addition to the built-in facts, you can create and distribute custom facts as plugins.

 * [See here for a complete list of built-in facts][facts].
 * [See here for a guide to writing custom facts][customfacts].